faisal-mujeeb/Newsletter/README.md

 # Newsletter
-the Api used in this project is
+the Api used in this project is Mailchimp's Api